MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgApplication.md

   - `[SynchronizationTemplateId <String>]`: key: id of synchronizationTemplate
   - `[UserId <String>]`: key: id of user

 KEYCREDENTIALS <IMicrosoftGraphKeyCredential[]>: The collection of key credentials associated with the application.
 Not nullable.
+Supports $filter (eq, not, ge, le).
   - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
   - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Key <Byte[]>]`: Value for the key credential.
 Should be a base 64 encoded value.
-  - `[KeyId <String>]`: The unique identifier (GUID) for the key.
+  - `[KeyId <String>]`: The unique identifier for the key.
   - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-  - `[Type <String>]`: The type of key credential; for example, 'Symmetric'.
+  - `[Type <String>]`: The type of key credential; for example, Symmetric.
-  - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, 'Verify'.
+  - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, Verify.

 ONPREMISESPUBLISHING <IMicrosoftGraphOnPremisesPublishing>: onPremisesPublishing
   - `[(Any) <Object>]`: This indicates any property can be added to this object.